What is a CRM?

 CRM software provides sales and marketing teams with a set of tools to manage the entire sales and marketing funnel, from lead qualification to opportunity management, forecasting, and deal closure.
 It enables customer service teams to manage customer requests and automate service operations by following pre- defined processes for customer care excellence.

 CRM systems are packed with tracking features that record numerous customer interactions online.
 In addition, CRM automates routine processes and provides managers with tools that allow for the tracking and measuring of the company’s performance and productivity.
 For example, CRM software can remind you of tasks that you need to complete at a given time.
 You can make it perform pre-scheduled activities like sending emails and initiating phone calls.
 Everything done with the CRM is recorded, giving you enough time to make better action plans to close any potential sale.
 Some CRMs also offer analytics capabilities, allowing users to track the efficiency of various marketing efforts to generate leads and conversions.
-The table below illustrates some of the features that Creatio CRM products provide.
-Take a look at them to get a better understanding of how CRMs work.
+Take a look at the key benefits of Creatio CRM products to get a better understanding of how CRMs work.

 What are the types of CRM systems?